andyaiken/skirmish/docs/tasks.md

     * Buy for 25 money
   * Magic items could gain additional attributes when wielder levels up
     * Dormant => awakened => Exalted
+* Keys
+  * Another sort of consumable item
+  * Doors on the map
 * Campaign screen, Items page:
   * Click on magic item / mundane item to see heroes with the correct proficiency
 * Character sheet panel: